We are a United States based nonprofit organization registered in Plano, TX under IRS section 501(c)(3) of the Internal Revenue Code.

 Any contributions made to Andrew’s Dream Chasers Inc. aka “The Dream Chasers” will be considered tax exempt charitable contributions under 501(c)(3) of the Internal Revenue Code.
 EIN: 87-3682729

-We are dedicated to the memory of Andrew Louis Acuff, who believed in kindness and helping people chase their dreams.
+We take action inspired by Andrew Louis Acuff, who believed in kindness, listening, and helping people chase their dreams.

 Mission Statement